-Partitioning is a process of splitting the hard drive memory into one or more logical unit referred as partitions.
+Partitioning is a process of splitting the hard drive memory into one or more logical units referred to as partitions.
 Before installing an OS your hard drive must be partitioned i.e. it makes your hard drive ready to accept your data.
-You can easily re-size your partition size that is you can extend or shrink the size of your partition easily when needed.
+You can easily re-size the partition size that is you can extend or shrink the size of your partition easily when needed.

-In order to extend your partition, here are few simple steps which you have to follow:
+In order to extend your partition, here are a few simple steps that you have to follow:

 - You will view a console tree, then click on Disk Management

 - Re-sizing involves either extending the size or shrinking it.
 Here you need to extend the Partition size, to do this; there should be enough unallocated space available.
 Make sure, the space is there.
 If not, then you need either delete the other partition or shrink it based on your requirement.

 - If there is enough space, then go to Step 7.
 In case you don’t have enough space and wish to delete the other partition Go to Step 5 or else to shrink the partition size go to Step 6.

 - To delete a partition, right-click on the partition that needs to be deleted and choose the “Delete Volume” option.
 Confirm this action, by clicking “Yes”.
 You may receive confirmation messages and warning messages to take data backup, act according to the instructions received and take the data backup and go to Step 7

 - In case you wish to shrink then, right click on that partition and select the “Shrink Volume” option, if there is space, you will be able to view the amount of space available on that partition.
 Now, enter the space to shrink and press the “Shrink” button